-Record keeping can be a part of the UC 4-H experience.
-It helps young people track their activities, events, profits and losses, skill development, learning experiences, and much more.
-Keeping continual records in the online record book is one option (paper forms are also available).
-Another is to use blank paper, a notebook, or calendar and transfer the information into the report forms later.
-See more information online about record books and their requirements on the California 4-H Youth Development website.
+Record keeping can be a part of your UC 4-H experience.
+It helps young people track their activities, events, profits and loses, skill development, learning experiences, and much more.
+Keeping continual records in the Online Record Book is one option (paper forms are also available).
+Another is to use blank paper, a notebook, or calendar and then later the information can be transfer into the report forms.
+See more information about record books and their requirements online at http://4h.ucanr.edu/Resources/Members/RecordBook/